uptech/engineering/content/blog/how-we-should-be-using-git/index.md

 When we save and quit the editor it will open the squashed patch descriptions up to create the singular patch message.
 We remove the temporary patch message and remove the "WIP:" prefix from the summary as this is now a complete, buildable, testable, logical patch.

-If we list our patches with `git ps ls` again.
+If we list our patches with `gps list` again.
 Our patch stack now looks as follows.

 ```
   2     af73d2 WIP: Add login screen